kart9071/student_management/README.md

 4) go to the url  http://localhost:8080/student-management/

-Problem : cannot able to get the data from the database
+### Tasks
+1) Next step to make the login page with checking the right username and password.
+2) Make Users like Admin, Students.